 Pearson and others worried the mayor didn’t immediately nullify the easement order.

-Pearson wanted to find out more, so he contacted many city departments, MassDOT, the Attorney General, a state senator, and filed a freedom of information act through both the city and the state.
+Pearson wanted to find out more, so he contacted many city departments, MassDOT, the Attorney General, a state senator, and he filed a freedom of information act through both the city and the state.

 His efforts uncovered some interesting documents from years earlier.

 The state, the city and environmental organizations had already said no, Pearson said.

 In October 2013, on separate occasions, the Secretary of the Massachusetts Executive Office of Energy and Environmental Affairs (EEA), and the engineering firm Fay, Spofford, & Throndike (FST) said the roadway was not feasible.
 FST cited the 5,000 square feet of wetlands that would be permanently impacted and that crossing the path is considered hazardous to trail users.